Kwirtz/novelpy/docs/source/usage.rst

          skip_ = 1,
          limit_ = 0)

-| 2 new DBs will be create, one with the id of the articles and it's embedding called "embedding" and one with the id of the focal articles and the embeddings of its references called "references_embedding".
+| 2 new DBs will be created, one with the id of the articles and it's embedding called "embedding" and one with the id of the focal articles and the embeddings of its references called "references_embedding".
 Using this you can run the indicator:

 .. code-block:: python